bogumilbierc/gr-yaris-rear-diff-duct/README.md

 Other pieces are a press/snap fit, but glue is recommended to keep it all in one big piece.

+### Parts:
+- Inlet - cutout holes for main body are already bigger, to account for printer tolerances (as scaling this part in slicer would be hard)
+- RearHanger - probably safest to scale it to 102-103 %
+- Outlet - probably safest to scale it to 99%
+- MainBody - print "as is"

 **Bear in mind that due to printer's tolerance - You might need to scale some parts up/down.**

 ## Preview